flstudio4/Final_Project-DPI/README.md

-# My Dating Website
+# 'Singles' dating web app

-Welcome to My Dating Website, a Ruby on Rails application designed to help people find their perfect match!
+Welcome to Singles, a Ruby on Rails application designed to help people find their perfect match!

 ## Table of Contents